ISL 2019-20: Maximilano Barreiro converts late penalty as NorthEast United edge past Hyderabad | Goal.com

 At the other end, Uruguayan midfielder Martin Chaves was provided with the best chance of the game when he found himself unmarked at the centre of Hyderabad box with the ball at his feet.
 But the 21-year-old could not keep his effort on target and wasted the opportunity to provide his team with an unlikely lead.

-Redeem Tlang was the first player in white to cause problems in the Hyderabad box in the second half, testing Kamaljit Singh from a tight angle in the first minute.
+Redeem Tlang was the first player to cause problems in the Hyderabad box in the second half, testing Kamaljit Singh from a tight angle in the first minute after the restart.
 He also combined well with substitute Panagiotis Triadis to ensure the hosts remained on their toes at all times.

 The Highlanders eventually took the lead from the spot through substitute Barreiro after Shankar Sampingraj was penalised for handling the ball inside the box.
 The Argentine sent Kamaljit the wrong way to virtually confirm the three points for his side.